osoc21/RoadBase/docs/model-design/README.md

-# traffic-sign-instance
+# road-sign-instance
 **Type**: `infrastructuur:Verkeersbord`
-Describes a real-world instance of a traffic sign.
+Describes a real-world instance of a road sign.
 Contains physical properties such as dimensions, but also the supplier and managing authority.

 ## direction
 * **Predicate**: `mobiliteit:aanzicht`